 Current approaches to measure epigenomic changes require hundreds to thousands, even millions, of cells, resulting in measurements that constitute an average signal from a large number of cell types with potentially different epigenetic states.
 Our future efforts will be focused on understanding the epigenomes of individual cells.
 With few exceptions, such as cells containing polytene chromosomes, studies of the epigenome in individual cells are not yet possible.
 Our ability to capture and analyze genome-wide base-resolution epigenomic data from individual cells during normal development will dramatically advance our understanding of these important regulatory processes on a genome-wide scale.
 Understanding the dynamics of the epigenome and its many roles in cell functions will greatly extend our knowledge about the relationship of genotype to phenotype and have wide relevance in understanding healthy and disease states in plants and people.

-Grants from the National Science Foundation, the Department of Energy, the National Institutes of Health, and the W. M. Keck Foundation have provided partial support for these projects.
+Grants from The Gordon and Betty Moore Foundation, the National Science Foundation, the Department of Energy, National Institutes of Health, and the W. M. Keck Foundation have provided partial support for these projects.